WindyDante/Clear/README.md

 # Clear

-# Clear

 A minimalist and customizable Todo List application for managing your daily tasks with ease.

 ## Features

-- ?
-Add, edit, and delete tasks
+- ğŸ“ Add, edit, and delete tasks
-- ?
-Mark tasks as completed
+- âœ… Mark tasks as completed
-- ?
-Simple and clean interface
+- ğŸ“… Simple and clean interface
-- ?
-Light/dark mode support *(if applicable)*
+- ğŸŒ™ Light/dark mode support *(if applicable)*
-- ?
-Local storage or backend-ready *(if applicable)*
+- ğŸ’¾ Local storage or backend-ready *(if applicable)*

 ## Getting Started